Uffington, Shropshire

 Uffington is home to a church and a pub, the Corbet Arms.
 The Shrewsbury to Newport Canal once ran through the village.
 Within the parish lie the grade I listed ruins of Haughmond Abbey.

+Antiquary Edward Williams (1762–1833) was perpetual curate of the church from 1786 to his death.

-Highway engineer Sir Henry Maybury (1864-1943) was born in Uffington.
+Highway engineer Sir Henry Maybury (1864–1943) was born in Uffington.

 The 1997 Grand National winner, Lord Gyllene was trained by Steve Brookshaw in the village.